Jani Liimatainen

 Jani Allan Kristian Liimatainen (born 9 September 1980) is a Finnish guitarist.
-He came to prominence as the guitarist for the power metal band Sonata Arctica between 1996 and 2007, and has since played in and founded bands such as Cain's Offering, The Dark Element and Insomnium.
+He came to prominence as the guitarist for the power metal band Sonata Arctica between 1996 and 2007, and has since played in and founded bands such as Altaria, Cain's Offering, The Dark Element and Insomnium.
 Liimatainen's playing style is well known for his meticulous and fast soloing and riffs.

 Early life

 Liimatainen started playing the guitar when he was around 12 years old.
 Later, he founded the band Tricky Beans together with young people from Kemi.
 The band adopted the name Sonata Arctica in 1999.

 Career

 Sonata Arctica

 Liimatainen was a founding member of Sonata Arctica and appeared on the band's studio albums Ecliptica, Silence, Winterheart's Guild, Reckoning Night and Unia and on the band's four EPs and two live albums between 1999 and 2007.
 Sonata Arctica's fourth studio album Reckoning Night contains the song "My Selene" composed and written by Liimatainen.
 Liimatainen was fired from Sonata Arctica due to conscription ambiguities in May 2007.

 Along with Sonata Arctica, Liimatainen was a member of the Altaria band between 2001 and 2004.
 He can be heard on the band's Invitation and Divinity albums, of which Divinity has the songs "Unchain the Rain" and "Falling Again" composed and written by him.
 Liimatainen also played keyboards on both albums.